About | History | Photo & Video Gallery | Success | Recovery Club

 Equine Assisted Therapy on BBC Alba, Gaelic Language.

-“I am a specialist therapist delivering Trauma Counselling, Mindfulness sessions and Music Therapy, as well as all the other addiction interventions required at Castle Craig
+“I am a specialist therapist delivering Individual Counselling, Mindfulness Group Sessions, and Music/Singing Workshops, as well as all the other addiction interventions required at Castle Craig.

 I value the educational/healing power that comes from being part of a therapeutic community such as Castle Craig – also peer support is a huge factor here.
 I am passionate about working in residential communities, it is such a lifting experience.